JeromeAuffret/phalcon_multisite/README.md

 ### Configuration

 The main database need to be configure in `src/common/config/main.php`. \
-Also, you can add a `config.php` which will be merged in `main.php` and is gitignore by default.
+Additionally, you can add a `config.php` which will be merged in `main.php` and is gitignore by default.

 ```
 'main_database' => [